vogiaan1904/solana-program/README.md

-# Trustify Anchor NFT Program
+# Solana Anchor NFT Program

 A Solana Anchor implementation of NFT minting with gasless transaction support, similar to the ERC721 GaslessMintNFT Ethereum contract.